 Initial rank and length of the probationary period shall be determined at the time of hiring in accord with Section 2.1.
 Provisions concerning tenure and the length of the probationary period in light of previous experience will be determined by the provost in accord with Sections 2.6.1 and 2.6.3.
 Even persons tenured elsewhere ordinarily receive probationary contracts at the time of initial appointment at the college [university].
-In rare cases, tenure may be granted immediately by the Executive Committee of the Board of Trustees [Regents] after recommendation of the Rank and Tenure Committee, the provost, and the president.
+In rare cases, tenure may be granted immediately by the college's [university's] Executive Committee of the Board of Trustees after recommendation of the Rank and Tenure Committee, the provost, and the president.

-Any agreement shortening the usual length of the probationary period (see Section 2.6.3, "Eligibility to Apply for Tenure") or specifying the terminal degree required for tenure (see Section 2.1.0.c, "An appropriate terminal degree") ordinarily will be stipulated in a letter of appointment, accompanying the initial contract offer, from the associate provost and academic dean, with a copy to the department chair and the divisional dean [and/or the dean of the School of Theology].
+Any agreement shortening the usual length of the probationary period (see Section 2.6.3, "Eligibility to Apply for Tenure") or specifying the terminal degree required for tenure (see Section 2.1.0.c, "An appropriate terminal degree") ordinarily will be stipulated in a letter of appointment, accompanying the initial contract offer, from the vice provost with a copy to the academic dean, and department chair [and/or the dean of the School of Theology].